Addressing occupational violence and aggression in healthcare

 The toll on our healthcare workers

 Nobody should go to work expecting violent behaviour to be used against them, but this is the reality for many of our healthcare workers.
-When 9 out of 10 nurses report having been verbally or physically assaulted, it comes as no shock that surveys reveal high job dissatisfaction and unhappiness are widespread across the industry.
-Fear of aggression is prevalent amongst healthcare workers.
-Conducting their day-to-day duties – which include performing complex procedures and delivering outstanding care to patients – becomes difficult when staff are forced to look over their shoulders to keep an eye out for potential threats.
+When industry surveys indicate that up to 9 out of 10 nurses report having been verbally or physically assaulted, it comes as no surprise that surveys reveal high job dissatisfaction and unhappiness are widespread across the industry.

-Victoria’s Premier Daniel Andrews announced full government funding for a myriad of courses to address industries that have recorded lower numbers of applicants and workers, so it’s not surprising to see that a number of these are in healthcare.
+Victoria’s Premier, Daniel Andrews, announced full government funding for a myriad of courses to address industries that have recorded lower numbers of applicants and workers, so it’s not surprising to see that a number of these are in healthcare.
 Diploma in Nursing, and certificates in mental health, aged care, and dental assisting are being offered throughout Victorian TAFEs free of charge in an attempt to supplement dwindling numbers.
 There are a number of factors that dissuade people from pursuing careers in these industries, such as lower income and atypical work hours, but the threat of violence and aggression is a significant issue.

 Enhance the security of your workplace

-Wilson Security understand that hospital security is significantly different from any other security role, that's why we are determined to enhance the safety of healthcare workers across Australia.
-From Melbourne to Perth, our officers are trained in healthcare security and are equipped to maintain a calm and respectful environment in workplaces, from emergency rooms to aged care facilities.
-With a strong security presence, aggression can be dispelled or prevented, and situations that escalate can be swiftly handled.
+From Melbourne to Perth, our officers are trained in healthcare security and are equipped to maintain a calm and respectful environment in various workplaces, including emergency rooms and aged care facilities.
+With a strong security presence, the likelihood of aggression may be reduced, and situations that escalate can be handled swiftly and professionally.

-As well as a physical presence, Wilson Security also tailor technological security measures to ensure that patients and visitors can only access approved areas, with staff using swipe cards or access codes to enter off-limits rooms where medication or supplies are stored as well as monitoring CCTV cameras, building systems and different types of alarms.
+As well as a physical presence, Wilson Security also tailor technological security measures to ensure that patients and visitors can only access approved areas, with staff using swipe cards or access codes to enter off-limits rooms where medication or supplies are stored, as well as monitoring CCTV cameras, building systems and different types of alarms.

 View our blog terms and conditions here.